 Now let’s say you want to remember a list of items to get from the grocery store.
 Divide these items into categories like fruits, canned or packaged foods, tools, and so on.
-This way, it will become easy to remember what items are in each category.
+This way, you will improve your short-term memory by remembering the items in each category.

-2. Repeat the Information (Loudly If Possible)
+2. Repeat the Information